HeZhang1994/weibo-crawler/README.md

 - Crawling the large (preferred) or small **JPG/GIF images** in original and retweeted Weibo posts.

-- Crawling the **live photos** (as MOV videos and/or GIF images) in original and retweeted Weibo posts.
+- Crawling the **live photos** (as JPG images, MOV videos and/or GIF images) in original and retweeted Weibo posts.

 - Crawling the HD (preferred) or SD **videos** in original and retweeted Weibo posts.